What Is Projection? Psychology, Example, And Application For Your Relationships

 Have you ever disliked someone and convinced yourself that they resented you too?
 Have you accused others of cheating on a test when you did the same?
 Or have you ever had a bad haircut and became paranoid, thinking that everyone was staring at you because of it?
-These are common examples of projection, a psychological defense mechanism used to protect individuals against negative and unwanted feelings and thoughts.
+These are common examples of projection, a psychological defense mechanism used to individuals against negative and unwanted feelings and thoughts.

 What Is Psychological Projection?